 Do I need to leave the app open?

-No, your push notifications will arrive even if the app is shut.
+No, your push notifications will arrive even if the app has been quit.

 I cannot see a particular private repo.